-There is a very, very big difference between managing a Facebook page and a Facebook community.
-Fortunately, with the right training you can manage and grow your community with confidence.
+There is a very, very big difference between managing a Facebook page and a Facebook group.
+Fortunately, with the right training, you can manage and grow your community with confidence.

 Plan on spending 30-45 minutes a day to effectively moderate your support group.

 This time will vary depending on the number of members in your support group, but a community without daily management is not going to thrive.
 Check for activity. @mention others if a new question has not been answered.
 Share an upcoming event of interest (see the ROI section for more details).
 And then get on with your day.

 In the Phase 1 research stage you’ll want to interview at least a handful of potential support group members to find out if they’re interested in your community concept.
 Those who said yes are your founding members.
 You begin with just this small core.
 Help them start conversations and engage with one another.
 Then when you invite more to join the group they’ll come into an active community.

 Don’t be a know-it-all.
 Be a party host.

 This is one of the most important things you can learn about community management.
 At all costs, don’t be a know-it-all.
 Jumping in to answer every question or – even worse – correct the slightest misinformation will be death to your support group.
 Instead, take the role of a party host.
 Use @mention to introduce new members to others in the group who can help answer their questions.